vaniwiki/Index-Claude/entries/devotional-service-to-supreme-lord.md

 * as pure & transcendental, [[bg/15/20|Bg.
 15.20]]
 * as pure devotee’s solace, [[sb/7/9/44#purport|SB 7.9.44]]
 * as purification unto knowledge, [[sb/1/5/35#purport|SB 1.5.35]]
 * as purified activities, 10–11
 * as purpose of living beings, [[sb/1/5/8#purport|SB 1.5.8]], [[sb/1/5/20#purport|SB 1.5.20]]
 * as qualification for confidential knowledge, [[bg/18/67|Bg.
 18.67]]
-* as qualification for devotee.
-10.10–11
+* as qualification for devotee., 10.10–11
 * as rāja-guhyam, [[sb/4/31/11#purport|SB 4.31.11]]
 * as rare, [[sb/4/29/57#purport|SB 4.29.57]]
 * as reactionless, [[sb/3/27/21-21#purport|SB 3.27.21-21]]